Cracker Barrel has made some refreshing changes to its menu.

-“The results of this test thus far have been overwhelmingly positive, and so we have decided to expand the test in different markets in Florida, Tennessee and Kentucky," Janella Escobar, head of corporate communications at Cracker Barrel, told TODAY Food in a email.
+“The results of this test thus far have been overwhelmingly positive, and so we have decided to expand the test in different markets in Florida, Tennessee and Kentucky," Janella Escobar, head of corporate communications at Cracker Barrel, told TODAY Food in June.

 Escobar added that the mimosas have been "quite popular."

-During a phone call with investors on Tuesday, the company's CEO, Sandra B. Cochran, said that patrons can also look forward to an updated menu that includes chicken pot pie and fried pork chops.
+During a phone call with investors that month, the company's CEO, Sandra B. Cochran, said that patrons can also look forward to an updated menu that includes chicken pot pie and fried pork chops.

 Though Cochran expects profits to be “somewhat choppy” in the wake of the COVID-19 pandemic, she remains "optimistic" about Cracker Barrel's future.